mbrydak/strefa-ngo/development/docs/docs/scripts-convention.md

 **bootstrap** - use it when you're starting the project for the first time and each time after the `cleanup` script.
 It will install dependencies for all packages and link monorepo packages with each other.

-**cleanup** - removes all node_module folders across the project and cleans Lerna and Yarn cache.
+**cleanup** - removes all generated folders and cleans Lerna and Yarn cache.
 Your first aid when your app doesn't start for some reason.